The $100K Without Burnout: Switch Modes, Reclaim Energy, and Sustain Revenue for $80K–$100K Operators

 Design your mode schedule based on your actual energy patterns, not some ideal you think you should maintain.

-Move 3: Protect Mode Integrity
+Move 3: How to Protect Mode Integrity and Stop Build Time Erosion

 The schedule only works if you protect it.

-Mode integrity means: when you’re in a mode, you’re only in that mode.
+Mode integrity means when you’re in a mode, you’re only in that mode.

-Monday 9 am (Build Mode): 35 minutes into writing new offer positioning, team member Slack’d: “Quick question about client deliverable?”
+He was 35 minutes into writing new offer positioning when a team member Slack’d him with “Quick question about client deliverable?”

 Build Mode Protection: